Forging Friendships, Building Families: Pierre and Marie Cayol’s Odyssey with Native Americans

 * * *

 Marie graduated from the University of Aix-en-Provence and taught French literature until 2003.
 Since then, her creative writing, photography, and administrative work in support of her and Pierre’s cultural initiatives have taken front row, strengthening the unique bond that the two formed early in their life together.
 She has written several volumes of poetry, one volume of short stories, and four “ethnographic” travel books.
 She is also a regular contributor to the poetry review La Main millénaire, edited by Jean-Pierre Védrines in Lunel.
 She is the soul of Indianités and its main writer and editor.
-Pierre is working on illustrating a new volume of her poems entitled Dinétah—In Navajo Land, which will appear in 2019.
+Pierre’s illustrations appear in her new volume of poems entitled Dinétah—In Navajo Land, which L’Atelier du Grand Tétras published in 2019.

 Their home in Tavel has been in Marie’s family since 1800.
 In the garden grow a centenary olive tree and a mess of flowers, many inherited from her mother, as we see in her poem “To My Mother”:

 Soft, the mauve and yellow columbines under her caressing fingers.